Fanny Allen Hospital, Hotel Dieu

 In 1879, Mary Fletcher Hospital admitted its first patients and medicine in Vermont leap ahead.
 As hospital care became more attractive to people, the demand increased.
 Bishop Louis DeGoesbriand, Vermont’s first Catholic bishop, thought of health care as a matter of social justice and realized that there was a special need to care for the sick and poor.
 His dream of a Catholic hospital faced the reality of a financially strapped diocese.
 Bishop DeGoesbriand’s predecessor, Bishop Michaud, was able to carry out this vision with a donation of the Dunbar Hotel from Michael Kelly, a former employee of Mary Fletcher, located on the farmstead of Jabez Penniman, Fanny Allen’s Stepfather.

 The Religious Hospitallers of Saint Joseph (R.H.S.J.), known for founding one of the finest hospitals in Canada, the Hotel Dieu in Montreal, were called upon to help found Fanny Allen Hospital.
-In May 1894, Mother Bonneau, Sister Renaud, Sister Franchere, Sr. Joseph and Sister Campbell came to Vermont and with the cooperation of the local people, including Mary Fletcher Hospital, transformed the Dunbar hotel into a place of healing.
+In May 1894, Mother Bonneau, Sister Renaud, Sister Franchere, Sr. Joseph and Sister Campbell came to Vermont and transformed the Dunbar hotel into a place of healing.
 Fanny Allen Hospital, Hotel Dieu was inspired by the memory of a member of the R.H.S.J., Frances “Fanny” Margaret Allen, the daughter of Vermont’s legendary hero Ethan Allen.
 In October 1894, Fanny Allen Hospital, Hotel Dieu opened its doors with a special mission to care for those that did not have access to medical care.

 Rooted in Faith